AnthonyMusgrove/OpenChill/README.md

 # OpenChill
 OpenChill is an open source laser chiller firmware and hardware project using readily available parts from JayCar (Australia)

+You can also now install OpenChill on an MKS Base v1.4 3D Printer Control Board

 ![OpenChill](OpenChill.png)

 ## Why OpenChill?